 Theatrical and Film Focus

 The Empire Beauty Schools offers a makeup artistry program with a specialization in theater or film effects at its Manhattan, New York campus.
-This program provides the basics of makeup artistry such as sculpting, contouring and personalizing products.
+The special effects makeup classes in the program provide the basics of makeup artistry such as sculpting, contouring and personalizing products.
 You will receive hands-on training in how to apply these techniques to special effects makeup for the stage or screen.
 The New York Institute of Beauty in Islandia also offers a 35-hour training program in television and cinematic makeup application.
 You must complete the school's beauty essentials course or have an equivalent amount of experience prior to registration.
 If you're an actor interested in learning how to apply your own special effects makeup for theatrical productions, New York Film Academy's musical theater program offers a one-year conservatory that features makeup application courses.

 Fashion and Editorial Effects

 If you're interested in learning how to use special effects makeup to create avant-garde looks in the fashion industry, the Christine Valmy advanced makeup program provides training in creative applications as well as period design.
-This program is only open to students who have completed the school's basic makeup course of study.
+This program is one of the bet makeup courses in NYC and is only open to students who have completed the school's basic makeup course of study.
 Buffalo's Salon Professional Academy also offers a makeup application program that features courses on imaginative application techniques for the runway or fashion magazines as part of the school's general esthetics program.
 New York City's Aveda Academy offers advanced techniques workshops for fashion runway application; students must have experience as a professional makeup artist to enroll.

 Airbrush and Stenciling Techniques